ozone-his/ozone-docs/docs/devs/e2e-tests.md

 ```

 ### Running specific tests
-To focus on testing data flows between specific pairs of HIS components, you can run tests contained in a specific file.
+To focus on testing data flows between specific pairs of HIS apps, you can run tests contained in a specific file.
 For example, to test the integration data flows between Odoo and OpenMRS:

 ```
 npx playwright test odoo-openmrs-flows